Xavier Saelens

 Xavier Saelens (born 1965) is a Belgian scientist and currently his main research interest is finding a universal influenza vaccine.
 He is a lecturer in Virology and Group Leader of the Molecular Virology Unit at the University of Ghent (Ghent, Belgium).

 Education

-He obtained a bachelor's degree in Biology at the University of Ghent in 1985, and a master's degree in Biotechnology and also a PhD in Biotechnology (1990).
+Saelens obtained a bachelor's degree in Biology at the University of Ghent in 1985, and a master's degree in Biotechnology and also a PhD in Biotechnology (1990).
 Saelens is married and has two children.

 Career

-He worked as a Postdoc at the University of Ghent from 1990 until 2004 and he is VIB Project Leader since 2005.
+Saelens worked as a Postdoc at the University of Ghent from 1990 until 2004 and he is VIB Project Leader since 2005.
 His current research focuses on the development and characterisation of novel influenza A and B vaccines.
 Together with Walter Fiers and their team, he works on the development of an M2e-based vaccine.